I'm A Sex Worker & Coronavirus Is Killing My Business

-On Tuesday, Conservative peer Lord Bethell spoke in the House of Lords about the risk of transmitting coronavirus through kissing and other forms of social intercourse, saying: "Kissing is wonderful but potentially dangerous."
+On Tuesday, politician Lord Bethell spoke in the House of Lords about the risk of transmitting coronavirus through kissing and other forms of social intercourse, saying: "Kissing is wonderful but potentially dangerous."

 As an in-person sex worker, this isn't good for business.
 The coronavirus outbreak threatens a significant part of my livelihood.
 From my contacts within the industry, I know that escorts are experiencing a higher rate of cancellations and fewer bookings than usual.